digirati-co-uk/digital-preservation-docs/goobi/UOL_Goobi_Requirements_Document_DRAFT.md

 	- The Rename feature of the QA plugin will need to be developed to enable the fully manual renaming and reordering of files #Development
 		- #done Geoff what exactly would have to be done then.
 As long as the reordering is allowed no users should do file naming.
 Goobi could do that already automatically in the background.
 		- #done Geoff-reply That makes sense to me. if drag and drop reordering is allowed and then the number suffix to the file names is re created by Goobi then separate renaming would not be needed.
-		- #done Leeds do you want to keep sequential file names up to date on reorder?
+		- #done Leeds do you want to keep sequential file names up to date on reorder? [how will this affect digital preservation and file monitoring? assume it won't as it relates more to OCFL]
 	- #intranda consider this for quote: extension of QA plugin for renaming and reordering of files
 	- #intranda after image reordering in QA plugin, file names should be updated sequentially
 1. Metadata edition: after all media steps the metadata edition step will be enabled to allow for pagination or structure changes.